ThBret/Fermentation-bacteria/README.md

 </details>

-The resulting trees are shown in the *trees-bp.pdf* file.
+The resulting trees are shown in the *pfamtrees-bs.pdf* file.